TeddyGaven/AnacondaJupyter/README.md

-# AnacondaJupyter- Graphs which shows the comparison of Production of crops in Andra pradesh and Andaman Nicobar Islands
+# AnacondaJupyter- Graphs which show the comparison of Production of crops in Andra pradesh and Andaman Nicobar Islands